-- Aboriginal and Torres Strait Islander people as Australia's First Nations Peoples - Lesbian, gay, bisexual, transgender, queer and intersex communities (LGBTQI+) - Culturally and Linguistically Diverse people (CALD) - People living with a disability, including neurodiversity
+- Aboriginal and Torres Strait Islander peoples - Lesbian, gay, bisexual, transgender, queer and intersex communities (LGBTQI+) - Culturally and Linguistically Diverse people (CALD) - People living with a disability, including neurodiversity

 Our strategy consists of three approaches.
-Firstly, we will continue to action the Reconciliation Action Plan Framework through Reconciliation Action Plan's as a commitment to achieving true reconciliation with Aboriginal and Torres Strait Islander people.
+Firstly, we will continue to action the Reconciliation Action Plan Framework through Reconciliation Action Plans as a commitment to achieving true reconciliation with Aboriginal and Torres Strait Islander peoples.
 Secondly, we will seek to implement and achieve accreditation for the Rainbow Tick Standards, which is the gold standard in LGBTQI+ inclusive practice.